 There is an urgent need to mobilise resources to finance investments in gender-responsive public services and social protection, and support the radical transition to FWE.
-Taxation policies are deeply gendered and can place a higher tax burden on women, especially women living in poverty, such as through the introduction and expansion of VAT (see Box 2 on VAT) and regressive taxation on food, fuel and other essential items.
+Taxation policies are deeply gendered and can place a higher tax burden on women, especially women living in poverty, such

 Instituting strong systems of progressive taxation with adequately resourced tax authorities, along with measures to eliminate tax avoidance and evasion by MNCs and wealthy elites, is one of the most reliable and sustainable ways for any country to raise resources.
-For instance, in 2015, Oxfam calculated that lost tax revenue from money held by wealthy Malawians in one bank in the tax-haven of Switzerland could pay the salaries of 800 Malawian nurses for one year.89 Tax holidays and evasion by MNCs saw Malawi lose \$10 billion in taxes over 10 years, and this is almost certainly just the tip of the iceberg.90
+For instance, in 2015, Oxfam calculated that lost tax revenue from money held by wealthy Malawians in one bank in the tax-haven of Switzerland could pay the salaries of 800 Malawian nurses for one year.
+89 Tax holidays and evasion by MNCs saw Malawi lose \$10 billion in taxes over 10 years, and this is almost certainly just the tip of the iceberg.
+90

-Malawi's tax system is already considered to be relatively progressive in relation to southern Africa and other low-income countries.91 For instance, it taxes MNCs at 35 percent (compared to a global average of 23.37 percent),92 and in 2022, the Government announced the removal of VAT on cooking oil and water.93 However, VAT has since been added to various grains and cereals, despite high food prices already driving increased levels of food insecurity.94
+Malawi's tax system is already considered to be relatively progressive in relation to southern Africa and other low-income countries.
+For instance, it taxes MNCs at 35 percent (compared to a global average of 23.37 percent), and in 2022, the Government announced the removal of VAT on cooking oil and water.
+However, VAT has since been added to various grains and cereals, despite high food prices already driving increased levels of food insecurity.